 Your car’s transmission is the most complicated and least understood major component in your car or truck.
-In today’s cars, the transmission is a combination of sophisticated hydraulics and computer-controlled electronic components.’
+In today’s cars, the transmission is a combination of sophisticated hydraulics and computer-controlled electronic components.

-The transmission is a mechanical component designed to transmit power from a vehicle’s engine to drive the axle, which makes the wheels drive the vehicle.
+The transmission is a mechanical component designed to transmit power from a vehicle’s engine to the drive axle, which makes the wheels drive the vehicle.

 By varying the gear ratio, the transmission alters the levels of power and speed to the wheels.
 For example, in low ranges, the transmission provides more power and less speed; in high ranges, just the opposite is true.
 This reduces the load on the engine, while increasing the vehicle’s speed and fuel economy.

-Some vehicles a use clutch to connect and disconnect the transmission to the engine, controlled through a foot pedal next to the brake pedal.
+Some vehicles use a clutch to connect and disconnect the transmission to the engine, controlled through a foot pedal next to the brake pedal.
 These vehicles have a manual transmission.
 If your car doesn’t have a clutch pedal, it has an automatic transmission.

-Automatic transmissions depend on a special fluid – called ATF – to cool and lubricate the moving parts inside.
-But the fuid does more than that: In fact, it’s no exaggeration to say that the fluid actually drives the vehicle.
+Automatic transmissions depend on a special fluid — called ATF — to cool and lubricate the moving parts inside.
+But the fluid does more than that: In fact, it’s no exaggeration to say that the fluid actually drives the vehicle.
 So there’s little doubt that the fluid is very important to the transmission’s operation.
 This is why it’s important to check the transmission fluid level and condition regularly (check your owner’s manual) and to have your transmission serviced at least every couple years.